AlexCodeGlider/gliderFlightPlanner/README.md

 # Glider Flight Planner

 Glider Flight Planner is a web application designed to assist glider pilots in planning their flights.
-The app provides a visual representation of flight paths on a map based on user-defined parameters.
+The app provides minimum altitude polygons on various map backgrounds based on user-defined flight and wind parameters.

 ![Screenshot of the app](static/Screenshot1.png)
 ![Screenshot of the app](static/Screenshot2.png)